dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA1848](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1848): Use compiled log messages
+## [CA1848](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1848): Use the LoggerMessage delegates

-For improved performance, use pre-compiled log messages.
+For improved performance, use the LoggerMessage delegates.

 |Item|Value|
 |-|-|